Kotlin Multiplatform Help

 expect val num: Int = 42

-You'll get an error saying that expected declarations must not have a body, in this case an initializer.
+You'll get an error saying "Expected property cannot have an initializer", because expect declarations must not have a body.
 The implementations must be provided in actual platform modules.
-Remove the initializer.

 actual val num: Int = 1

-4. Now provide the implementation for the iosMain module.
-Add the following to iosMain/Platform.ios.kt:
+5. Now provide an actual implementation for num in the iosMain module.
+Add the following to the iosMain/.../Platform.ios.kt file:

 actual val num: Int = 2